nodejs/node/doc/api/stream.md

 The `_destroy()` method is called by [`writable.destroy()`][writable-destroy].
 It can be overridden by child classes but it **must not** be called directly.
-Furthermore, the `callback` should not be mixed with async/await once it is executed when a promise is resolved.

 #### `writable._final(callback)`